You have decided that cellular therapy treatments may be worth considering. But you wonder what exactly happens during the procedure.

 - take an anti-anxiety medication if needed

-The Stem Cell procedure is not typically very involved, nor does it take long.
+The procedure is not typically very involved, nor does it take long.

 For autologous procedures (using your own cells), we will need to do a couple of things.

-First: The area from which we take the stem cells (your hip, in your lower back) will be cleaned.
+First: The area from which we take the cells (your hip, in your lower back) will be cleaned.
 A small amount of local anesthetic will be used to numb the skin, and to numb the surrounding fat and the bone.
 Once this has made the area numb, a small needle will be inserted through the bone and some cells withdrawn.
-Some fat cells are taken as well.

 Next: The cells taken from bone marrow are processed in a centrifuge and filtering device.
 This takes a little time to separate the cells we will use.

-Finally: whe the cells we will use are ready, the doctor will use an ultrasound machine to visualize the tissues in the area of your pain.
+Finally: when the cells we will use are ready, the doctor will use an ultrasound machine or x-ray to visualize the tissues in the area of your pain.
 The skin will be anesthetized.
 A small needle will be used to access the tissues, and the different types of cells will be injected in the appropriate areas.

 Once this has been done, a bandage is applied.